 To ensure the fastest delivery of article requests, articles are usually delivered online to your ILLiad account.

 Where do I pick up and return materials?

 Pick up your ILL materials at the library location's Service Desk you specified in your ILLiad account user information.
-Locations include the Arlington Campus Library, Fenwick Library (Fairfax Campus), and Mercer Library (Science and Technology Campus).
+Locations include the Mason Square Library, Fenwick Library (Fairfax Campus), and Mercer Library (Science and Technology Campus).

-Return ILL items to the Service Desk at any of the University Library locations in Arlington, Fairfax or the Science and Technology Campus, except Gateway Library.
+Return ILL items to the Service Desk at any of the University Library locations in Mason Square, Fairfax or the Science and Technology Campus.
 You are responsible for any ILL item until it is checked in by a University Libraries staff member.

 Request & Access Limitations